 Heavy downpours can cause flooding, and that can go right into your basement, especially when you do not have a proper drainage system.
 Basements are made to enhance the foundation of a house.
 If you fail to maintain it, it can affect the integrity of your house foundation.

-Installing a reliable draining system which includes sump pumps, perimeter drainage tiles and guttering will help you have a peace of mind when hurricane season is up.
+Installing a reliable draining system that includes sump pumps, perimeter drainage tiles and guttering will help you have peace of mind when hurricane season is up.

 Power outages can happen pretty frequently especially during times of winter storms, severe thunderstorms, and hurricanes.
 And without power, your basement can start flooding due to a failed drainage system, food unthawing and spoiling, and just total inconvenience.
 If you have medical conditions that require, a generator is a must.

-Most common natural disaster involved water and water retained at home means moisture and moisture can cause damage to flooring.
-Wooden floors are the most susceptible in this type of scenarios, especially carpeted ones.
+The most common natural disaster involved water and water retained at home means moisture and moisture can cause damage to flooring.
+Wooden floors are the most susceptible in this type of scenario, especially carpeted ones.
 As carpet is prone to moisture, it will keep your floor wet and moist therefore damaging it over time.

 If you keep on having this problem, you might want to switch to using tiles instead.
 Tiles are better at controlling moisture and are far less affected by it.